KenKundert/why-invest-in-bitcoin/README.rst

 likelihood of the adoption of bitcoin by the rest of the world would be largely ineffective.

+The adoption by the financial industry and by corporations further reduces the risk of countries trying to outlaw bitcoin.
+It makes bitcoin look less like a threat and more like just another asset.
+It also means that countries will harm their economies if they make it harder to use bitcoin.

 The fundamental issue for the fiat currencies is their ever increasing supply.
 If you hold an investment in a fiat currency it loses value over time.
 Specifically, an investment in dollars loses %5 per year, which is huge.
 How do you avoid this loss?
 You have to move your money into an asset.
-Could be stock, but stock is volatile and can involve significant risk.
-Could be gold; many do this.
-But soon it will be bitcoin.
+That asset could be stock, but stock is volatile and can involve significant risk.
+It could be gold; many do this.
+Soon it will be bitcoin.
 Currently bitcoin is hard for most people to buy.
 You need accounts at special exchanges.
 Also, bitcoin shares the volatility of stock.
 But over time the ease of use for bitcoin will increase dramatically and the volatility will drop.
 Finally, the growth potential of bitcoin dwarfs that of gold or stocks, which is what will drive its adoption.

 The only way for governments to stop the rise of bitcoin is to stop inflating the supply of their fiat currencies.
 That inflation is the fuel that pushes